ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 The application can send data to the record protocol to encrypt it into a format that can be sent on the underlying transport.
 The encryption step may require that the application data is treated as a stream or as datagrams, and that the transport to send the encrypted records present a stream or datagram interface.
 - Stream-to-Stream Protocols: TLS, tcpcrypt
 - Datagram-to-Datagram Protocols: DTLS, ESP
-- Stream-to-Datagram Protocols: QUIC [Editor's Note: This depends on the interface QUIC exposes to applications.]
+- Stream-to-Datagram Protocols: QUIC ((Editor's Note: This depends on the interface QUIC exposes to applications.))

 ### Decrypt application data

 The application can receive data from its transport to be decrypted using record protocol.
 The decryption step may require that the incoming transport data is presented as a stream or as datagrams, and that the resulting application data is a stream or datagrams.
 - Stream-to-Stream Protocols: TLS, tcpcrypt
 - Datagram-to-Datagram Protocols: DTLS, ESP
-- Datagram-to-Stream Protocols: QUIC [Editor's Note: This depends on the interface QUIC exposes to applications.]
+- Datagram-to-Stream Protocols: QUIC ((Editor's Note: This depends on the interface QUIC exposes to applications.))

 ### Key Expiration

 The record protocol can signal that its keys are expiring due to reaching a time-based deadline, or a use-based deadline (number of bytes that have been encrypted with the key).
-This interaction is often limited to signalling between the record layer and the handshake layer.
+This interaction is often limited to signaling between the record layer and the handshake layer.
-Protocols: ESP --> TODO: Check TLS/DTLS
+Protocols: ESP ((Editor's note: We may consider TLS/DTLS to also have this interface))

 ### Transport mobility

-The record protocol can be signalled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.
+The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.
 Protocols: QUIC, MinimalT, CurveCP, ESP

 # IANA Considerations